parolkar/pfeed/README.markdown

 Even more, each feed can be customized and skinned the way you want.
 You can easily extend the functionality to suit your requirements.

-If all this excites you, check out the tutorials [here](http://wiki.github.com/parolkar/pfeed "pfeed's Wiki")
+If all this excites you, check out the tutorials [here](http://wiki.github.com/parolkar/pfeed "pfeed's Wiki") or explore some more advanced techniques [here](http://wiki.github.com/parolkar/pfeed/customizing-the-pfeed-item "pfeed customisation techniques")

 ## More Details